Gordonby/Devcenter/README.md

 ## Devcenter concepts

 A typical Devcenter configuration depends on & integrates a lot of Azure Services.
 This can be a little confusing, but also takes time to correctly configure a working environment.
-The IaC in this repository provides the consistency of creation and configuration of these components.
+The IaC in this repository provides the consistency of creation and configuration of all these components via 2-3 az cli commands.

 ```mermaid
 erDiagram